 How Much Do Alternative Medicine & Systems Majors Make?

 Bachelor’s Degree Starting Salary

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in alternative medicine and systems made a median starting salary of $24,900 per year.
+Data from the U.S. Department of Education shows that alternative medicine and systems students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $24,900 per year.
 During this timeframe, most salaries fell between $24,100 (25th percentile) and $27,050 (75th percentile).